PyEllips/pyElli/paper/paper.md

 Finally, limitations of the bundled software may stimulate scientists to use third-party software.
 For example, bundled software packages may not support specific kinds of analyses, such as including the response of optically anisotropic materials or simultaneous fitting of external experimental parameters.

-PyElli offers an open-source alternative extending the capabilities of existing solutions, while aiming to remain as compatible as possible:
-By providing importers for various manufacturers (Woollam VWASE, Woollam CompleteEASE, Sentech, Accurion), and having dispersion models
+PyElli offers an open-source alternative extending the capabilities of existing solutions, while aiming to remain as compatible as possible, by providing data imports from various manufacturers (Woollam VWASE, Woollam CompleteEASE, Sentech, Accurion).
+The code is designed with extensibility and adaptability in mind, enabling scientists to implement their own models and evaluate them with custom tooling.

-Typical examples are implementations of custom experimental geometries not covered by other software [@eberheim2022] or as a full FAIR data [@Wilkinson2016] automated analysis pipeline for SE measurements.
+Typical examples for advanced use-cases are implementations of custom experimental geometries not covered by other software [@eberheim2022], imaging ellipsommetry, or as a full FAIR data [@Wilkinson2016] automated analysis pipeline for SE measurements.
-The code is designed with extensibility and adaptability in mind, enabling scientists to easily develop custom analysis pipelines.
 PyElli also supports recent advances in the standardization of ellipsometry data and models, addressing the need for FAIR data.

 PyElli aims to provide straight-forward availability of a database of predefined dispersion models for analyzing materials.